latentnetworks/vimure/README.md

 ## Feedback

-Report a bug and give a general feedback about the library:
+Report a bug and give general feedback about the library:
 - by taking this [survey](https://forms.gle/QaK5AWWYy78jZfyR6) or,
 - by [opening an issue](https://github.com/latentnetworks/vimure/issues/new/choose) on Github.